Jared-Godar/codeup_notes/admin/daily_quotes.md

 Coding / data science *is* a creative enterprise.
 Ideas and inspiration often come while working on other things.
 Maintaining balance makes us better, not a problem from not soding all the time.
 Balance is essential.

+22SEP21
 "A program is a building of thought.", - Marjn Haverbeke From Ryan.
 If the blinking cursor is making you want to write code, slow down - plan it out - paper / whiteboard

+23SEP21
+"Some lessons you learn gradually and some you learn in a sudden moment, like a flash going off in a dark room.”
+ ―  John Darnielle

+ Don't get frustratd when things don't seem like they are coming as quickly as you would like.